 Her work has been performed throughout Europe, Japan, the USA and Russia, and on occasions such as the International Zagreb Music Biennale and the Tanglewood Music Festival of the Boston Symphony Orchestra.
 Her compositions have been performed by leading orchestras such as the New Japan Philharmonic, and the Tokyo City Philharmonic Orchestra, and selected members of the London Sinfonietta, the Royal Scottish Orchestra.
 In 2012, Indra’s Net for Koto and Flute premiered at Carnegie Hall in New York.
 In 2016, her large-scale commissioned work for traditional instruments, A piece based on Shakespeare, premiered at the National Theatre in Tokyo.

-In this talk, Takechi will introduce her works by using video and audio materials and consider the potential of Japanese traditional music, its creativity and its future.
-Takechi will be joined by award-winning violinist Midori Komachi, who will perform a selection of Takechi’s original pieces for violin.
+In this talk, Takechi introduced her works by using video and audio materials and considered the potential of Japanese traditional music, its creativity and its future.
+Takechi was joined by award-winning violinist Midori Komachi, who performed a selection of Takechi’s original pieces for violin.

 About the contributors

-Yuka Takechi holds B.Mus and M.Mus first-class degrees in composition from the Tokyo University of Arts and Music.
-She studied further at the Atlantic Center for the Arts, the Tanglewood Music Center, the Julliard School and at IRCAM in Paris in 2005.
-In 2010, she received a PhD from the Royal Academy of Music, London.
+Yuka Takechi holds B.Mus and M.Mus first-class degrees in composition from the Tokyo University of Arts.
+She studied further at the Atlantic Center for the Arts, the Tanglewood Music Center, the Juilliard School and at IRCAM in Paris.
+In 2010, she received a PhD from the Royal Academy of Music.
+She has taught at Wakayama University (Research Associate Professor), the Royal Welsh College of Music&Drama, and the Tokyo University of Arts.
+She was an invited composer at Columbia University in 2013.

-Her commissions and prestigious awards include the Muramatsu Music Award, the Suntory Keizo Saji Award in 2001 for her orchestral work Loin bien loin premiered by Kazushi Ono at the Opera National de Lyon, the Japan Contemporary Art Encouragement Prize in 2007 for the large scale operatic work Saigyo Mandala for Gagaku and Shomyo commissioned by the International Kanagawa Arts Festival, and the Kanagawa Cultural Award in 2009 for her commissioned orchestral work Eaux Lumieres Temps conducted by Seikyo Kim, which also received runner-up at the NHK Symphony Orchestra’s Otaka Prize in 2010.
+She has earned such prestigious awards in Japan as the Muramatsu Music Award, the Suntory Keizo Saji Award for her orchestral work Loin bien loin conducted by Kazushi Ono, the Japan Contemporary Art Encouragement Prize for the large scale work Saigyo Mandala for Gagaku and Shomyo commissioned by the International Kanagawa Arts Festival, and the Kanagawa Cultural Award for her commissioned orchestral work Eaux Lumieres Temps , which also received runner-up at the NHK Symphony Orchestra’s Otaka Prize in 2010.

 Midori Komachi is a Japanese-born violinist who performs as a soloist and a chamber musician extensively throughout Europe and Japan.
 Midori studied in Basel, Switzerland at the age of 12 where she was accepted exceptionally as a “Young Talented Student” at the Basel Music Conservatoire.
 Subsequently she made her debut as a soloist with the Zurich Chamber Orchestra.
 Since then she has appeared in many prestigious venues, including Tonhalle Zurich, Tokyo Opera City Hall, Muza Kawasaki (Japan), Philharmony Warsaw, Wigmore Hall, St. George’s Bristol, Rector’s Palace (Croatia).
 She completed her Master of Music degree with Distinction at the Royal Academy of Music in 2012.